wushenrong/legacy-puyo-tools/README.md

 ## License

 Under the MIT License.
 Based on [Puyo Text Editor][puyo-text-editor] which is also under the MIT License.
+Some code is generated using AI in which they are licensed under the MIT-0 License.